 Taxable Medicare wages,

 Use Form 843, Claim for Refund and Request for Abatement, to request a refund or abatement of assessed interest or penalties.
-Do not request abatement of assessed interest or penalties on Form 943 or Form 943-X.
+Do not request a refund or abatement of assessed interest or penalties on Form 943 or Form 943-X.

 When you discover an error on a previously filed Form 943, you must: